vimalsaifudin/hr-app/README.md

 ```
 docker-compose up
 ```
-> Docker will pull the MySQL and Node.js images (if our machine does not have it before)
+> Docker will pull the MySQL and Node.js images (if the machine does not have it before)

 The services can be run on the background with command: